-Walsingham is a petty little village set amongst the stunning vistas of the North Norfolk countryside.
+Walsingham is a pretty little village set amongst the rolling hills of the North Norfolk countryside.
 Dating back to the Doomsday book, under the name Walsingham Parva, the modern village incorporates Great and Little Walsingham.
 Having been welcoming visitors since the mid-eleventh century, the architecture of the combined villages is well worth exploring.

 Walsingham is most famous as the home of religious shrines in honour of the Virgin Mary.
 The combined villages are dominated by ecclesiastical buildings and fine medieval timber-framed jetted buildings.
 Some of the original foundations still remain there today.